InstaWP/wordpress-string-locator/docs/readme.txt

 * Fixed bug in the list view if special characters were in the search string.
 * Fixed a bug where RegEx search validation may have a false positive check for invalid patterns.
 * Fixed missing translator function if Javascript is missing.
+* Improved capability checks for displaying the search interface when editing is disabled.

 = Older entries =
 See changelog.txt for the version history.